shbkukuk/ForestFireDetection/README.md

 2. Prepare Data
 * Own data's are collected using Beatifulsoup and Web Scariping.
 In this Folder contains codes are  that we used

+# Result
+> The following abbreviations are used in the tables: AC: Accuracy, FM: F-measure, PR: Precision, RC: Recall, SVM: Support vector machine, RF: Random Forest, CNN: Convolutional neural network, CNN-GRU: Convolution Neural Network-Gated Recurrent Unit, CNN-LSTM: Convolutional neural network-long short-term memory, SSD: Single shot detector, Faster R-CNN: Faster recurrent-convolutional neural network, Avg: Average.
+The best results are obtained for each dataset in the Table 1 and Table 2 after experiments of hyperparameter tuning.
+The best performance results are also demonstrated in boldface in all tables.
+In Table 1, the performance results of all classification models according to evaluation metrics in the first dataset (DS1) are demonstrated.

 # Packages Reqs:
 * Keras